 06 Jun Investment opportunities in tourism in Colombia

-Another important plan implemented in 2017, is called “Red de Oportunidades de Inversion Turistica” (Tourism Investment Opportunities Network -ROIT).
+Another important plan implemented in 2017, is called the Tourism Investment Opportunities Network -ROIT.
 This tool allows the government to have a data base that contains Private Investment Opportunities in the tourism sector.
 This data base provides investors with the information to see which tourist sectors have not been explored or have received little investment.
 It will provide information on potential private investments that contribute to the improvement of local and / or regional tourism.

 The idea of this program is to connect Colombian investors with outer investors.
-In other words, the program will promote Colombian tourism investment opportunities in the world, through specific material such as fairs, workshops, and business rounds and personalized meeting with the purpose of publicity abroad and within our country.
+In other words, the program will promote Colombian tourism investment opportunities in the world, through specific material such as fairs, workshops, and business rounds and personalized meetings with the purpose of publicity abroad and within our country.

-Jose A Abusaid
+Jose A. Abusaid